 The art of achieving a breast enhancement based on the individual needs of each patient requires the expertise of an experienced and skilled surgeon.
 If any of the above concerns affect you, you may be an ideal candidate for surgery.
 Having performed thousands of breast implant surgeries, our surgeons are highly experienced and compassionate plastic surgeons with extensive training and experience in the field of breast augmentation.

-Centre for Surgery use only the highest quality CE-marked silicone breast implants for optimal outcomes.
+As one of London’s top cosmetic surgery practices, we use only the highest quality CE-marked silicone breast implants for optimal outcomes.

-At Centre for Surgery, a number of factors, such as breast implant size, shape, composition and placement will be carefully chosen to create the breast size and shape for your body type.
+During your consultation in Harley Street, London a number of factors, such as breast implant size, shape, composition and placement will be carefully chosen to create the breast size and shape for your body type.
 The surgeon will employ 3D reconstruction techniques to show you how the result could look like.

 Silicone breast implants are approved by the UK medicines and healthcare products regulatory agency (MHRA).
 Silicone breast implants are filled with a cohesive silicone gel that holds uniformly together and is available in different densities.
 A silicone implant has a more natural, pliable quality that more closely resembles natural breast tissue than saline breast implants which are no longer used in the UK.

 The profile of a breast implant refers to how much the implant protrudes forward from your chest wall.

 A low profile implant is very flat, while a higher profile implant will protrude forward (stick out) from your body and create a more prominent breast.